Entity Matcher API

 Overview

-Output: A list of matched entities, each with entity_id, confidence, source, and matched_terms.
+Output: a list of matched entities with entity_id, confidence, source, and matched_terms.

 Article (headline + body)